The Malaria Challenge

 - World Health Organization

-- Students will use data and maps to draw conclusions about the global impact of malaria.
+- Students will use data to draw conclusions about the global impact of malaria

 - Students will explain how malaria is spread and use their knowledge of life cycles to propose prevention strategies